AbhayTr/Jardle/README.md

 ## How to install and play the game

+As Jardle is a Java App, it is a cross-platform app i.e. it can run on all platforms which Java supports.
+Hence, the only minimum requirement to play the game is that you should have Java Runtime Environment (JRE) installed on your system.
+To know how to install JRE, kindly visit https://docs.oracle.com/goldengate/1212/gg-winux/GDRAD/java.htm.

 To setup the game, just go inside the **"release"** folder of this repository.
 - Now, for windows, just download and place the **"Jardle_Windows"** folder wherever you want and then go inside that folder and open **"Jardle_v1.0.0.exe"**.
 - For other platforms, just download and place the **"Jardle"** folder wherever you want and then go inside that folder and open **"Jardle_v1.0.0.jar"**.
 Then, enjoy the game!

 To get help or to learn about how to play the game, please open and read the **"Jardle_Guide.pdf"** file present on the root of this repository.

+© Abhay Tripathi (Concept inspired by © New York Time’s Wordle)